taorems/sphinx_doc/docs/source/index.rst

 The key focus points for this documentation are the followings:

 1. Layout a stucture for the documentation of multiple web applications
-2. Implement automating code documentation from the source code
+2. Implement automatic code documentation from the source code

 Scroll through the table of contents on the left to see what is available.